miker704/Strife/patches.md

     - Prevent form hijacking on delete channel modal.
     - Moved old delete channel modal to deprecated folder.
     - Prevent general channel from being deleted when using the delete channel modal, prevent deletion through form hijacking and XSS attacks.
+    - Global vars with SCSS Vars for quicker and more consistant styling of commonly used styles.

 ## Backend Changes